PO Box 2453

-CAL-RODS FEATURED CAR - JANUARY 2016
+CAL-RODS FEATURED CAR FOR JANUARY 2016

 written by Ray Mahoney

 1954 Dodge Town Panel

 Engine: 360 ci.
 Transmission: 727 Front Clip: Volare with Fat Man Drop Spindles.

-Mike Breatore’s Town Panel is a California built truck from the San Leandro Assembly plant in California.
+Mike Breatore’s Town Panel is a California built truck from San Leandro Assembly plant in California.
 Production numbers for the San Leandro plant in 1954 totaled 2984 units, which included Pick Ups, Town Wagons and Town Panels.
-Considering pickups were the majority followed by Town Wagons then Town Panels the remainder; any Panel from this facility was rare.
+Considering pickups were the majority followed by Town Wagons, then Town Panels the remainder; any Panel from this facility was rare.
 Although total production is traceable, the number of individual units is hard to find.

 “Plymouth, 1949-1954; Dodge, 1948-1954.
 Production ended during the 1954-to-1955 model year changeover as Chrysler Corporation sales had plunged.
 Strikes may have hurt production, but Chrysler had lowered production anyway due to limited demand, so the strikes may not have had an impact.
 The San Leandro, California plant was listed in 1957 as a parts plant.
 We do not have a firm date of closure.”
 (Excerpt from Allpar.com originally compiled by Jim Benjaminson and updated by the Allpar staff using contributions from Thomas Mize, Bill Watson, Nick Taylor, and others.)

 And who said ’54 was a boring year?